comind-pro/comind-ops/infra/terraform/modules/app_skel/README.md

 Comprehensive Terraform module for provisioning application-specific infrastructure in the Comind-Ops Platform.
 Supports both local development (k3d) and cloud deployments (AWS/DigitalOcean) with a consistent interface.

+> **Note**: This module integrates with external PostgreSQL and MinIO services running as Docker containers (managed in `infra/docker/`).
+For local development, these services are automatically configured to work with the infrastructure provisioned by this module.

 ## Overview

 The `app_skel` module provides a complete infrastructure foundation for applications, including: